ory/sdk/clients/kratos/java/docs/SettingsRequest.md

 # SettingsRequest

 This request is used when an identity wants to update settings (e.g. profile data, passwords, ...) in a selfservice manner.
-For more information head over to: https://www.ory.sh/docs/kratos/selfservice/flows/user-settings-profile-management
+We recommend reading the [User Settings Documentation](../self-service/flows/user-settings)
 ## Properties

 Name | Type | Description | Notes